3d archery in Austria: how to & list of courses

 Bogensport Donnersbachwald

-Around the Schaupphof is the course with 20 3D targets.
+The course with 20 3D targets is located around the Schaupphof.
 Closed in winter.

 Bogenparcours Wennermoser Donnersbach